 - 1. The thickness of the specimen should be at least seven times the depth of the indentation to allow unrestricted plastic flow below the indenter. - 2.
 The edge of the indentation should be at least three times the diameter of the indentation from the edge of the test piece. - 3.
-The test is unsuitable for materials whose hardness exceeds $500 \text{ H}{B}$ , as the ball indenter tends to flatten.
+The test is unsuitable for materials whose hardness exceeds 500 $H_B$ , as the ball indenter tends to flatten.

-There are a definite relationship between strength and hardness so it is possible to measure the tensile strength from the hardness test.
+There is a definite relationship between strength and hardness so it is possible to measure the tensile strength from the hardness test.